MathCouple/betsson_group/README.md

 There are two main logic on this assesment answers
   - One that demonstrates deeply understanding of the purpose of the seletive process, with a logical/straightforward solution approach.
 It's the solution.ipynb. ipynb solutions starts General Code Structure.
 But their functions can be
   - The other one is more structured and reusable, thinking on best long-term practices and reusability.
 Still addressing the same problem.
+- In a real-world scenario, every point would be discussed with the appropriate team or area.
+This collaborative approach ensures that the problem is addressed and resolved in the most effective way possible.

 As a professional data engineer, I have some knowledge in managing the chaotic nature of real-world data, a common challenge faced by most organizations.
 My goal is to address the challenges posed by this selective while showcasing the delivery of reliable and efficient solutions tailored to specific business needs.